irodger/xlsx-json-parser/Readme.md

 module.exports = config;
 ```
-You can override it by put `xlsx-json-parser.config.js` to your directory
+You can overwrite it by put `xlsx-json-parser.config.js` to your directory

 ##### Where
 `xlsxDir` - default folder with xlsx files